elastic/elasticsearch-labs/developer-guide.md

 })
 ```

 By default, Elasticsearch will create field mappings automatically for you, detecting the type of data you are indexing.
-You can read more about [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-field-mapping.html).
+Read more about [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-field-mapping.html).

 You can also create your own mappings, for complex data types like geo points and dense vectors.
-You can read more about [field data types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).
+Read more about [field data types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).

 ### Example: Create an Index with title & price fields